World Conker Championships

-WCC History
+History

-The World Conker Championships began in 1965 when a group of anglers in Ashton held a conker contest at the Chequered Skipper public house because the weather was too bad to go fishing.
-At the event, a small collection was made for charity, by a person with a blind relative.
-Since then the event has raised over £420,000 for charities supporting the visually impaired and at least £2,5000 is donated yearly.
+The World Conker Championships began in 1965 when a group of anglers in Ashton held a conker contest at the Chequered Skipper public house when the weather was too bad to go fishing.
+At the event, a small collection was made for charity, by Garth Crooks, who was having dinner in the pub with his family.
+Since then the event has raised over £420,000 for charities supporting the visually impaired and at least £2,500 is donated yearly.
 The event was held in Ashton for 45 years before moving to a larger venue at the Shuckburgh Arms in Southwick, Northamptonshire in 2009.

 The tournament has been threatened with conker shortages over the years, in 1976 conkers used in the tournament had to be flown in from Jersey, in 1980 freak spring weather was one of the factors that threatened the World Conker Championships causing a conker shortage, and in 1982 a late frost killed off the horse chestnut blossom resulting in a failed conker harvest.

-On Thursday 6 October 2011, organisers were forced to cancel the event over safety fears with high winds being forecasted.
+On 6 October 2011, organisers were forced to cancel the event over safety fears with high winds being forecast.

 In 2012, the championships were cancelled again when a suitable venue couldn't be found in time.

-Concerns for the future of the event were voiced over the Horse-chestnut leaf miner moth, Cameraria ohridella, which has appeared in the region and could have a detrimental effect on the UK's Horse-chestnut population affecting conker yields.
+Concerns for the future of the event were voiced over the horse-chestnut leaf miner moth, Cameraria ohridella, which has appeared in the region and could have a detrimental effect on the UK's horse chestnut population affecting conker yields.

 On 9 October 2017, Chelsea pensioner John Riley won the men's tournament at the age of 85, quite possibly making him the oldest world champion on the planet.